0x2A/physicam/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU General Public License - see [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments